ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

   const x = res where
     -- uses 'a' from parent signature 'const :: forall a.' res :: a
-  --res :: fortype a. a
+  --res :: foralone %type a. a
     res = x

 Notice how the signature ``res :: a`` in (2) and (3)